TOWN OF BLAINE

 NEW BUSINESS

-1) Dan and Dawn Kegli from REM Inspection gave a brief description of their services provided and presented data on open permits from prior years.
+1) Dan & Dawn Kegli from REM Inspection gave a brief description of their services provided and presented data on open permits from prior years.

 2) The final payment due to Larson Construction is $503,253.15.
 Chairman Jessica Estridge motioned to approve the payment.
 Supervisor Josh Fornengo seconded.
 Motion approved.